 - An additional charge of R45 per artwork will be charged for each artwork that does not have appropriate ‘hooks and wire’ for hanging.

 - TSAG reserves the right to not exhibit artwork TSAG considers inappropriate.
-This includes, but is not limited to, artwork depicting sexual acts, pornographic content, racism, offensive to religious beliefs, supports extreme political views or denigrates older or disabled people.
+This includes, but is not limited to, artworks depicting sexual acts, pornographic content, racism, offensive to religious beliefs, supports extreme political views or denigrates older or disabled people.

-- A digital template will be provided by TSAG for the exhibition labels, which the artist must fill in and print labels on 300g white gloss paper.
+- A digital template will be provided by TSAG for the exhibition labels, which the artist must fill in and print on 300g white gloss paper.